-Since Tony’s death, hearing and reading the many tributes of his colleagues led me to realize that perhaps his best contribution to the slipstream of history was helping and inspiring other journalists to do these three things: know their history, to give honest opinions, and to work at educating themselves.
+Since Tony’s death, hearing and reading the many tributes of his colleagues led me to realize that perhaps his best contribution to the slipstream of history was helping and inspiring other journalists to do these three things: know their history, give honest opinions, and continue educating themselves.
 Tony, like all of us, was far from perfect, but he was able and willing to grow and evolve throughout his life.
 I admire that.

 He didn’t want to fade away, and he found a way not to.
 I